ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Privacy concerns about allowing Connections to multiplex together, which can tell a Remote Endpoint that all of the Connections are coming from the same application (for example, when Connections are multiplexed HTTP/2 or QUIC streams).
 - Performance concerns about Connections introducing head-of-line blocking due to multiplexing or needing to share state on a single thread.

-The Transport Services API SHOULD allow applications to explicitly define Connection Groups that force separation of Cached State and Protocol Stacks.
+The Transport Services API can allow applications to explicitly define Connection Groups that force separation of Cached State and Protocol Stacks.
 For example, a web browser application might use Connection Groups with separate caches for different tabs in the browser to decrease linkability.

-The interface to specify a Connection Group MAY expose fine-grained tuning for which properties and cached state is allowed to be shared with other Connections.
+The interface to specify a Connection Group can expose fine-grained tuning for which properties and cached state is allowed to be shared with other Connections.
 For example, an application might want to allow sharing TCP Fast Open cookies across groups, but not TLS session state.

 # IANA Considerations